 When you open the editor for the item for the first time, the editor is populated with existing item information metadata from the following item page elements:

-Owners of hosted feature layers and administrators can also add or edit metadata for individual sublayers in a hosted feature layer.
+Owners of hosted feature layers and organization administrators can also add or edit metadata for individual sublayers in a hosted feature layer.
 To open the layer's page, click the sublayer name in the Layers list.

 You cannot edit metadata for items that are shared to your organization through a distributed collaboration.